Mir3605/IntegralMe/README.md

 ### Main menu
 <img src='https://github.com/Mir3605/IntegralMe/assets/120521300/ab9be648-e22c-4bde-9c1f-98e2c1d3fec3' width='400'>

-In the main menu there are level buttons, settings button and games history button.
+In the main menu, there are level buttons, settings button and games history button.
 Numbers in the level buttons symbolize difficulty.
 To play the game simply choose level and difficulty and press the button.

 Settings and games history buttons move you to the settings or games history sections.

 ### Level
 <img src='https://github.com/Mir3605/IntegralMe/assets/120521300/a9d6b904-6ef8-42ee-8fb8-d9b4125acf41' width='400'>

 On the top of the screen, there are points counter, difficulty header, and stage counter.
 Below them, there is a problem to solve.
 Some problems can be solved in one step, but some of them need more thinking.
 The number of steps needed to solve the problem equals the number of empty fields on the screen.
 There is always one field selected.
-To insert an answer into the selected field simply press one of the answers from the bottom half of the screen.
+To insert an answer into the selected field press one of the answers from the bottom half of the screen.

 The check button on the bottom of the screen moves you to the next stage (or to the menu in the case of the last stage) if all answers are correct.
 If you manage to solve two or more problems in a row without wrong answers, you get extra series points.